Muokkaa

 Objective

-After completing this walkthrough, you will know how to use JavaScript code in model-driven apps, which involves the following steps at a high level:
+After completing this walkthrough, you know how to use JavaScript code in model-driven apps.
+This process involves the following high-level steps:

 • Locate or create a solution to add your work to